 - Plagiarism: Please do not attempt to plagiarize.
 It is often very easy to catch.
-Teams caught plagiarizing will be subject to large fines and possibly a thread not dissimilar to this one.
+People caught plagiarizing will be subject to large fines and public shaming.

 - Writing specific types of forbidden questions: Types of questions prohibited at ACF events include spelling questions, binary matching bonuses, and 5-10-15 bonuses.

 Please see the additional packet penalties section for more info.